fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 NO READING

 ### Fri 12/04
-{% include alert.html class='danger' title='Food Blog Analysis' text="
+{% include alert.html class='danger' title='Healthy Diet Analysis' text="
 As a preparatory exercise for the [final course reflection](final-reflections), your [healthy diet analysis](healthy-diet-analysis) is due today.
 "%}